To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Experimental Results

 \subsection{Parametric Scaling Baselines}

 We begin by establishing parametric scaling baselines in the absence of retrieval (retrieval index size $R = 0$), varying model size ($N$) and pretraining data ($D$).
 This serves as a sanity check that our experimental setup reproduces the standard scaling-law behavior observed in prior work such as \cite{Hoffmann2022TrainingModels}.
-Following \cite{Hoffmann2022TrainingModels}, we model loss for parametric models as a function of model size and data using a power-law form:
+Following \cite{Hoffmann2022TrainingModels}, we model loss for parametric models as a function of model size and data using a power-law:

 where $(A,\alpha)$ capture scaling with model size, $(B,\beta)$ capture scaling with data, and $L_0$ is an irreducible loss floor.
 Here, $(A,\alpha)$ govern the model-size contribution, $(B,\beta)$ govern the data contribution, and $L_0$ is the asymptotic loss floor.
 Intuitively, larger $\alpha$ implies stronger sensitivity to model scaling, while larger $\beta$ implies stronger sensitivity to data scaling.
 Across benchmarks, as seen in Figure \ref{fig:parametric_scaling_baseline_contours} and Table \ref{tab:parametric_scaling_baselines}, we observe smooth and predictable improvements as either $N$ or $D$ increases, with diminishing returns in both directions as expected from power-law scaling.
-The fitted model achieves low average relative error $\text{ARE} \,=\, \displaystyle \nicefrac{1}{n} \sum_{i=1}^n |(\loss_i^{\text{pred}} - \loss_i^{\text{obs}}) / \loss_i^{\text{obs}}| \times 100\%$, and scaling exponents broadly align with previously reported values in scaling literature \citep{Hoffmann2022TrainingModels}.
-Overall, these baseline fits validate that our setup reliably reproduces canonical scaling-law behavior.
+The fitted model achieves low average relative error: